deathbyknowledge/site/content/posts/ystp-pt2/index.md

 Cool.
 This code is quite simple too but let me go over it.
 We're getting the `client` and `server` side of the WebSocket connection.

 We can then accept the server side of the connection with `this.ctx.acceptWebSocket` and can pass in an optional array of tags we want to add to this connection.
-You'll see why this is important shortly.
+You'll see why this is important shortly .

 Once we've accepted the server side of the connection we "return" the client side and we can consider it established.